| || |

 Building Peruvian capacity for monitoring and modeling the effects of climate change on the Coropuna Glacier and associated watersheds in Arequipa, Peru

-PI: Karen Kraft (former) and Julio F. Alegría (since April 2013), Asociacion Especializada para el Desarrollo Sostenible (AEDES)
+PI: Felio Carderon La Torre, (former PIs Karen Kraft and Julio F. Alegría), Asociacion Especializada para el Desarrollo Sostenible (AEDES)

 Installation of wooden stakes in the axis of the glacier.
 Photo courtesy of Dr. Julio Alegria.